WHY DO SO MANY FAMILIES CHOOSE MONTESSORI?

 ...BUT THE ACADEMICS ARE A HUGE STRENGTH

-It is common to a find four-year-olds reading (in English and in Spanish) , six-year-olds practicing multiplication, and nine-year-olds writing comparative descriptions of ecosystems.
-Our curriculum presents skills during each child's "sensitive period" for learning and then allows hime or her to work at their own pace.
+It is common to find four-year-olds reading (in English and in Spanish) , six-year-olds practicing multiplication, and nine-year-olds writing comparative descriptions of ecosystems.
+Our curriculum presents skills during each child's "sensitive period" for learning and then allows him or her to work at their own pace.

 ...
 AND WE'RE A COMMUNITY